 Frequently Asked Questions about Carbonation Drops

-FAQ #1: Do you have to sterilize them before using.
+FAQ #1: Do you have to sterilize them before using them?

 Simply make sure your hands are clean and remove the drop directly from its bag and put it into the bottle and you will be fine.

-FAQ #2: Do I add more or less drops depending on the style of home brew?
+FAQ #2: Do I add more or fewer drops depending on the style of home brew?

 This is Make Beer Easy so the quick answer is no you do not need to worry about it.
 And I would recommend not worrying about it.
 The carbonation will be just fine for all styles if you follow the previous instructions on how many to add per bottle.